 Value for Faith-based Meetings

 Why use an audience response system for your faith-based meeting?
-Because speed, anonymity, and accuracy are critical.
+Because of speed, anonymity, and accuracy are critical.
 Whether your church holds council, synod, or leadership meetings, conferences or conventions, when it comes to voting for delegates, or giving attendees a voice on issues, an audience response system (ARS clickers) is the ideal method.
 This is true for church meetings of any size, small to large.

 A quality audience response system can be used by faith-based organizers to speed up their conference process, aid transitions, decide elections, and empower every attendee to anonymously voice their opinion in front of their peers.
 Exceptional experience and reliable, easy-to-use equipment help to make voting and gathering opinions at your faith-based event a success.

 We know of a conference that has designated vote walls labeled Yes, No, Abstain.
-The delegates leave their seats and place post-it notes on the appropriate wall to cast their vote.
+The delegates leave their seats and place post-it notes on the appropriate wall to cast their votes.
 The drawback of this method is the complete lack of anonymity, the inherent inaccuracy, and the amount of time required to complete the voting.
 Here are some reasons not to use post-its, and some answers to typical questions from other churches.

 A typical time for the attendees to vote is 10 seconds.
 The results are instantly available for projection on-screen.
 In addition, there are 82 various post-session reports that are available at the close of the session.

 Extremely important, and generally overlooked.
 Each attendee’s vote should be anonymous, especially in groups where the members know each other.
-Truthful expression of opinions is very often influenced by expectations, or not wanting to offend others.
+A Truthful expression of opinions is very often influenced by expectations, or not wanting to offend others.
 Anonymity avoids the awkward situation of voting against a popular idea or candidate.

 In close calls, there is no question of vote accuracy, as can happen with votes estimated by voice or raised hands.
 The system also locks out multiple votes from the same device and verifies that the vote has been received.
-Voting is recorded and available for instant analysis both at the convention and afterwards.
+Voting is recorded and available for instant analysis both at the convention and afterward.

 Organizers for church meetings prefer flexible features in an audience response system (ARS) to accommodate a variety of custom needs.
 These may include segmented results [mixed/by type), achieving a consensus or quorum, amendment changes, proposals from the floor, weighted voting, proxy voting, multiple candidates, optional display of results, and so on.
 Solutions are easily tailored to the needs of the church meeting organizers.

 “I wholeheartedly endorse Quick Tally.
 They provided professional and personalized service to our 700 voting convention attendees.
-They were responsive to our individual and unique needs, both in preparation for the convention and in adjusting and adapting to issues that arose in real time.
+They were responsive to our individual and unique needs, both in preparation for the convention and in adjusting and adapting to issues that arose in real-time.

 This was our first encounter with Quick Tally, but anticipate engaging their fine service for years to come.”